A Minute With: Zachary Quinto and his "Margin Call"

 LOS ANGELES Zachary Quinto, who made headlines this week when he said he was gay, is best known for playing Spock in the 2009's "Star Trek" and for his role as the evil Sylar on the recent TV series "Heroes."

-The 34-year old actor has leveraged his fame to start his own production company, Before the Door Pictures, whose first film, "Margin Call" opens in cinemas on Friday.
+The 34-year old actor has leveraged his fame to start his own production company, Before the Door Pictures, whose first film, "Margin Call" opens in theaters on Friday.

 The film, in which Quinto also stars, boasts an all-star cast including Kevin Spacey, Jeremy Irons, Stanley Tucci and Demi Moore among many others.
 It takes place in an investment bank over a 24-hour period at the start of the 2008 financial crisis.
 Quinto spoke to Reuters about the film, reprising Spock for the "Star Trek" sequel and playing gay characters.